I have a licensing complaint

 - Advise of any further actions being taken regarding the complaint and the associated timescales

-If we have completed our investigation and provided a written response, we may advise that there is nothing more we can do under our complaints procedure (we call this a “deadlock letter”).
+If you are still dissatisfied once we have completed our investigation and provided a response, we may advise that there is nothing more that we can do under our complaints procedure.
+We call this a 'deadlock' letter.

 The Ombudsman is an independent service set up to review complaints made to PRS for Music, which are eligible for consideration by the Ombudsman.
 The service is free to use.

 We will abide by the ombudsman’s final decision and put in place any remedy the Ombudsman requires.
-The Ombudsman may ask us to provide an apology or explanation, put right any errors and/or pay compensation.
+The Ombudsman may ask us to provide an apology or explanation, put right any errors and/or pay compensation up to £10,000.

-The Ombudsman will accept complaints within its remit and under this code, from November 2012.
+The Ombudsman will accept complaints within its remit and under their code.
 The Ombudsman has no jurisdiction to consider or investigate complaints about our commercial policy, including our tariffs, or matters of copyright law.
 Where a complaint concerns the process that we followed in arriving at particular tariff, the Ombudsman’s jurisdiction is confined to the question of whether that process was followed in relation to the individual complainant, not to its outcome.